TYtianyang/scbnn/README.md

 1) The work introduced a pioneer yet valid solution to the bayesian inference problem on the implied volatility surface.
 2) The work brought up a method that can be utilized in general machine learning topics whenever bayesian inference with shape constrains is called.

-## Paper
-The work is under preparation to be submitted to IJCNN 2021.